dominicbeesley/blitter-vhdl-6502/doc/API.md

 BA and BS pins being 0 and 1 respectively, then bit 11 of the address is toggles such that vectors normally at LFFF0..F will actually be read from LF7F0..F

+On the 6x09 series processors the motherboard NMI line is actually routed to the 6x09's FIRQ input as that is more suitable for fast data transfers.
+The NMI input is mapped direct to the debug button.

 ## 65816 extras